 2. Juniors applying as Fundamentals of Advertising and Graphic Design students.
 Juniors are encouraged to complete two years of instruction to become a vocational completer.

 3. Seniors applying as Fundamentals of Advertising and Graphic Design students

 There are three class periods / sections available for enrollment to all students.
 In the event that there are more applicants for a section than slots available, students will first be asked to choose an alternate period / section.
 If a section is still over capacity, the following additional criteria will be used to determine acceptance into the program:

 Final determination will be at the discretion of the instructor and the center director.

 Concurrent college credit is available to students who have successfully completed two years of Advertising and Graphic Design and submit a portfolio of their work for approval.
-Credit can be earned in the Communication and Arts (Graphic Design) and Business Divisions of National Park Community College.
+Credit can be earned in the Communication and Arts (Graphic Design) and Business Divisions of National Park College.